libretro/docs/docs/library/mupen64plus.md

 This core has the latest upstream accuracy improvements, along with the latest and greatest HLE improvements in GLideN64 and the latest LLE developments in ParaLLEl-RDP/RSP.
 Outstanding support of Hires Textures.

-The Meteor core has been authored by
+The Mupen64Plus-Next core has been authored by

 - m4xw
 - gillou